 Buy to Let FAQ’s

-To help give you more information and guidance on our Buy to Let products, we’ve put together answers to the following Frequently Asked Questions.
+To help give you more information and guidance on our Buy to Let and Holiday Let products, we’ve put together answers to the following Frequently Asked Questions.

 How many Buy to Let properties can I have?

-To qualify for our Buy to Let mortgages, you can have up to three properties in mortgage with one or more lenders.
+To qualify for more than one of our Buy to Let mortgages, you must have had a previous or current residential mortgage.
+You can have up to three Buy to Let properties in mortgage with one or more lenders.
 More than that would make you a portfolio landlord and we currently don’t lend to portfolio landlords.